Amutheezan/amutheezan.github.io/capp.md

 #### **Warning !**

-This just based on my project example bit more explainable with some sort come I faced when blindly following the prescribed instructions, sometimes it may not suitable in some cases.
-But this is somehow useful.
+CONTENT MAY NOT APPLICABLE NOW !!!

+This is based on my internship project.
+I initially follow the instructions provided in the documentation and online sources to packaging artifacts as carbon applications.
+But the documents are not completed enough.
+In this article I describes how I actually achieve the goal.

 ## **Carbon Applications - CApp**

-CApp defines the composite apps containing several artifacts related to analytics both real-time and batch analytics.
-It contains
+CApp defines the composite apps containing several artifacts related to both real-time and batch analytics.
+It contains following artificats

 1. Event Receivers
 2. Event Streams